panda2tv/steve-ngvb-jekyll-template/_posts/2019-08-13-update-for-1stopdropshipping.md

 We've been sent out 17000 packages including bulk order.
 We've been optimized our shipping time, now it is 5-7 days to America, Canada, 5-9 days to Euro.
 We've helped our customer to private label their products and get CE & ROHS certification for it.
 We moved to a new office with 100 square Wearhouse.
 And thus, we have the capacity for more customer.

+Surprise, we have new Germany customer.
+Hear what he want to say to Germany dropshippers.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/kItGpJwcHxk" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>